paolopedrigal/git-fit/README.md

 ### In progress

-- Deployment: Vercel for Next.js, Render for FastAPI, and RDS for postgres
+- Deployment: Vercel for Next.js, AWS EC2 for FastAPI
+- CI/CD: Set up GitHub Actions
+- Frontend:
+  - Create command for outputting graph of year of logs
+- Backend:
-- Backend: Refactor SQLAlchemy to use SQLModel (better integrates to FastAPI, as it is built on top of SQLAlchemy)
+  - Refactor SQLAlchemy to use SQLModel (better integrates to FastAPI, as it is built on top of SQLAlchemy)
+  - Delete users after a year of inactiviy
+  - Limit number of logs a user can add per day

 ## Running the application for development